IntellectualSites/ClipboardConnect/README.md

 ## Requirements
 - Paper server version 1.20 or higher.
-- WorldEdit plugin installed on the server.
+- WorldEdit / FAWE plugin installed on the server.
 - Docker and Docker Compose installation

 ## Motivation